-Add lines 41 and 56.
-Enter the amount you owe on line 58.
-If you are making voluntary donations on lines 46 through 52 in excess of your overpayment, enter the difference on line 58.
+Add lines 40 and 55.
+Enter the amount you owe on line 57.
+If you are making voluntary donations on lines 45 through 51 in excess of your overpayment, enter the difference on line 57.

 Make your check payable to Arizona Department of Revenue.
 Write your social security number on the front of your check or money order.
-Enclose your check or money order with your return, but do not attach it to the return.
+Attach your check or money order to your return where shown.